 The appendix.
 The function of the appendix is somewhat of a mystery in modern medical care.
 However, it is really not very mysterious.
-It secretes chemicals that further help digest foods.
+It secretes chemicals that further help digest food.
 Rarely, the appendix becomes inflamed and filled with bacteria that the body is unable to remove.
 If it is very infected, one must have surgery to remove it quickly or it can burst, spreading germs throughout the abdomen.
-Fortunately, in the past 100 years or so, surgery was developed and removal of the appendix is not a difficult operation in most cases.
+Fortunately, in the past 100 years or so, surgery was developed and removal of the appendix is not a difficult operation, in most cases.

 THE LARGE INTESTINE